-Depending on the density of new development and the proportion of potential new workers that move to the District of Wells, there could be demand for between 2.8 and 13.0 hectares of new residential lands.
-The current OCP designates several undeveloped are as for both future multi-family residential and future rural residential development.
+Depending on the density of new development, the proportion of potential new workers that move to the District of Wells, and performance of seasonal industries, there could be demand for between 3.6 and 5.6 hectares of new residential lands.
+The current OCP designates several undeveloped areas for both future multi-family residential and future rural residential development.